ARM-software/android-nn-driver/README.md

 ### Prerequisites

-1. Android source tree for Android O MR1 or later, in the directory `<ANDROID_ROOT>`
+1. Android source tree for Android P FSK-R3 or later, in the directory `<ANDROID_ROOT>`
 2. Mali OpenCL driver integrated into the Android source tree

 Please Note: ArmNN Neural Networks driver does not currently support Mali OpenCL driver for Android Q.